guardianproject/info/content/blog/2025-11-13-orbot-kindness/index.md

 ## Orbot is Kind!

 Now that you have all this important knowledge, you can understand better if you are in a position to be kind, and share your network.
-[Get Orbot Today](https://orbot.app/downlaod) and see how good it feels each time someone connects through your Kindess Mode Snowflake Proxy!
+[Get Orbot Today](https://orbot.app/downlaod) and see how good it feels each time someone connects through your Kindness Mode Snowflake Proxy!

 [View our Orbot Kindness Mode How-To Guide PDF](kindessmodehandout.pdf)